Reviews

 OBJECTIVES:

-To evaluate the relationship between circulating insulin-like growth factor (IGF-1) levels and fibromyalgia.
+To evaluate the relationship between circulating insulin-like growth factor (IGF-1) levels and fibromyalgia (FM).

 METHODS:

-Meta-analyses were performed to compare serum/plasma IGF-1 levels in patients with fibromyalgia and healthy controls and in patients with fibromyalgia according to subgroups based on region, sample size, data type, publication year, and matched variables (age, sex, and/or BMI).
+Meta-analyses were performed to compare serum/plasma IGF-1 levels in patients with FM and healthy controls and in patients with FM according to subgroups based on region, sample size, data type, publication year, and matched variables (age, sex, and/or BMI).

 RESULTS: